code-lab-org/nost-tools/docs/source/resources_library/white_papers/certificate_authorization.rst

 To upload your certificate to the browser:

-Navigate to “Settings”, “Privacy & Security”, “Security”

-Select “View Certificates”, and under “Your Certificates” select “Import” and navigate to the .pfx file created in the previous step.
+Navigate to “Settings > Privacy & Security > Security,  and then select “View Certificates”, and under “Your Certificates” select “Import” and navigate to the .pfx file created in the previous step.
 You will be prompted for the password used when you created that file.

 The above instructions are specifically for Mozilla Firefox, but the steps are mostly identical for other browsers.